© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 VK: The administartion, everyone who works in enterprise, the penal colony in Vizhay...

 NAVIG: Was there barbed wire here?

 NAVIG: But they did not treat civilians?

-VK: They treated civilians related to the work.
+VK: They treated all civilians that worked in the system.

 VK: The city residents were treated in the city hospital.
 And here - only the people from the system of the Ministry of Internal Affairs.
 Those who worked in the colonies, on the field ..., there was a whole system.

 VK: Right here at the polyclinic, in the same district, here is the morgue.
-Here is how the road goes, the paths ...
-And this is the morgue, and this is the Institutions.
-Here is this hospital, civil, morgue.
+Here is how the road goes, the paths...
+And this is the morgue, and this is the enterprise.
+Here is this hospital and the civililian morgue.
 If the morgue was there it was also for the convicted.

-NAVIG: Yes, there was a morgue in the zone?
+NAVIG: Was there a morgue in the zone?

-VK: They were not kept there for a long time.
+VK: They were not kept there for long.

 NAVIG: Well, was there a morgue there?